-The wealthy may own the land, but they don’t own the sky…
+Britain’s wealthiest 1% may own 50% of its land, but they don’t own the sky…

 There aren’t many occasions when you can look down on the rich and powerful.
 High hedges and drystone walls might stop ramblers and paparazzi, but they do nothing to a nosey pilot.

 My aerial playground (the Cotswolds) is littered with slabs of stone piled high into some rather lovely shapes.
-They’re all owned by high (and ultra high) net worth individuals (HNW), aka billionaires and millionaires in construction, media, and politics.
-We’ve all got our own privilidges in life and those of a pilot include the ability to have a good gander at property porn.
+They’re all owned by high (and ultra-high) net-worth individuals (HNWI), aka billionaires and millionaires in construction, media, and politics.
+We’ve all got our own privileges in life and those of a pilot include the ability to have a good gander at property porn.

-I’ve been a bit selective.
+I’ve been a bit selective in this list.
 We all know about places like Badminton and Charlton Park, so I’ve picked some lesser-known estates with no aviation connections.

 This route is merely a suggestion to take them all in and the waypoint files enable you save for when you might be passing by.